lostjared/2D.TileMap/README.md

 convert - command line tool to convert between binary and text level file foramts

-rs/ folder contains a example Rust implemenatation of the file format
+rs/ folder contains a example Rust implemenatation of the level file format